Fischbrot/websn/README.md

 # websn

-> Old school front-end development powered by webpack
+> A simple webpack configuration for building static websites